YuxueYang1204/YuxueYang1204.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am currently a second year Ph.D. student at the [New Laboratory of Pattern Recognition (NLPR)](http://cripac.ia.ac.cn/en/EN/volumn/home.shtml), [Institute of Automation, Chinese Academy of Sciences (CASIA)](http://english.ia.cas.cn/), [School of Artificial Intelligence, University of Chinese Academy of Sciences (UCAS)](https://ai.ucas.ac.cn), supervised by Prof. [Zhaoxiang Zhang](https://zhaoxiangzhang.net/).
+I am currently a third year Ph.D. student at the [New Laboratory of Pattern Recognition (NLPR)](http://cripac.ia.ac.cn/en/EN/volumn/home.shtml), [Institute of Automation, Chinese Academy of Sciences (CASIA)](http://english.ia.cas.cn/), [School of Artificial Intelligence, University of Chinese Academy of Sciences (UCAS)](https://ai.ucas.ac.cn), supervised by Prof. [Zhaoxiang Zhang](https://zhaoxiangzhang.net/).
 Before that, I got my Bachelor's degree from Nankai University in 2023, majoring in intelligent science and technology.

 My research focuses on computer vision and pattern recognition, particularly on the following topics: